Inheritance

 Let’s write ProductWarehouse as a subclass of Warehouse!

-First, we’ll just create a private object variable for the product name, a constructor, and a getter for the name
+First, we’ll just create a private object variable for the product name, a constructor, and a getter for the name field:

 public ProductWarehouse(String productName, double capacity) - Creates an empty product warehouse.
 The name of the product and the capacity of the warehouse are provided as parameters.